Meetings | Projects

 changed their mind about eco funding and withdrew the monies allocated

 to this project and so, regrettably, the group has now folded.

 We are taking a closer interest in the changes that take place in the four Conservation Areas (CA) in Bollington.
 These are described in full on separate pages.

-supported the society with the specific responsibility for Conservation
+CEC) supported the society with the specific responsibility for

-Areas.
-One of his primary interests is in establishing a further
+Conservation Areas.
+One of his primary interests is in establishing

-CA at Lowerhouse and discussions have been taking place with CEC.
+a further CA at Lowerhouse and discussions took place

 We have also discussed with the CEC Highway Authority